-As we said before, the Yamaha Pacifica 012 electric guitar is heavy (3.4Kg).
+As we've mentioned before, the Yamaha Pacifica 012 electric guitar is heavy (3.4Kg).
 At first, you may find it a bit uncomfortable but you will gradually get used to it.
-The feel of the frets is acceptable, it does not present much difficulty for beginners and you can move through it without problems.
+The feel of the frets is acceptable, it doesn't present much difficulty for beginners and you can move through it without problems.

-The sound of this guitar is what we like the most, even more than the Ibanez guitar.
+The sound of this guitar is fascinating to us, even more so than the Ibanez guitar.
 It has an H-S-S (Humbucker-Single-Single) with a three-position selector that provides the power of the Humbucker in the first selection to perform phrases (solos).

-While, in the second position it gives place to the single microphone in the middle.
+In the second position, it gives place to the single microphone in the middle.
 This makes a significant difference in sound, because the strumming sounds great for funky rhythms.

 On the other hand, the third selector position has a richly nuanced sound and gives an air of country sounds which brings out the good quality of the microphones.
 Another aspect we like about the electronics in this guitar are the potentiometers.